roswell/asdf/doc/syntax-control.md

 the effects will be seen by all components compiled with ASDF.
-Worse, if some reader macro expands into uses of symbols, functions and other entities, these entities will now be used in the fasls for components that do not "depends-on" the systems in which those entities are defined.
+Worse, if some reader macro expands into uses of symbols, functions and other entities, these entities will now be used in the fasls for components that do not `depends-on:` the systems in which those entities are defined.
-All further attempts to load those fasls in a fresh image will then be catastrophic failures, with no easy solution beside clearing the fasl cache (for instance with `rm -rf ~/.cache/common-lisp/' from a shell outside Lisp).
+All further attempts to load those fasls in a fresh image will then be catastrophic failures, with no easy solution beside clearing the fasl cache (for instance with `rm -rf ~/.cache/common-lisp/` from a shell outside Lisp).

 As a case that happened to me, I was using my `fare-quasiquote` syntax so I may portably use quasiquotation in match expressions (with `fare-matcher`, `optima` or now `trivia`).